 URL Structure

 URLs act as a minor ranking factor.
 Pay attention to your URL structures.
 Make them human-readable to make it easy for both search engines and users to understand the destination page and the structure of your website.
-They shouldn’t be cluttered and long.
+They shouldn’t be cluttered or long.
 Keyword-rich URLs are better for SEO.

 Let’s take an example of a facetted URL from the House of Fraser website – https://www.houseoffraser.co.uk/women/dresses/maxi-dresses.
 The URL format is clear for both users and search engines what the page is about and what they are likely to find within.
 Make it as clear as possible to search engines by laying out your URLs in an ordered format.
 You can also see the journey the user has followed to reach that specific maxi dress page.

-When it comes to the importance of URL structure versus click depth, John Mueller revealed that Click depth determines page importance more than the URL structure.
+When it comes to the importance of URL structure versus click depth, John Mueller revealed that click depth determines page importance more than the URL structure.
 You must ensure that your key pages are as closely linked to the homepage as possible.

 HTTPS Website Security